 We conclude this section by considering the case of symmetric virtual value functions that are increasing but not strictly so.
-Notice that, with strictly increasing virtual value functions and values drawn from a continuous distribution, ties in virtual value are a measure zero event, i.e., for any two agents i and j, $\mathbf{Pr}[\phi_i(v_i) = \phi_j(v_j)] = 0$.
-On the other hand, when virtual value functions are constant on an interval [a, b]and the distribution assigns some non-zero probability to values in this interval, there is a measurable, i.e., non-zero, probability of ties.
+Notice that, with strictly increasing virtual value functions and values drawn from a continuous distribution, ties in virtual value are a measure zero event, i.e., for any two agents i and j, $\mathbf{Pr} \big[\phi_i(v_i) = \phi_j(v_j) \big] = 0$.
+On the other hand, when virtual value functions are constant on an interval [a,b] and the distribution assigns some non-zero probability to values in this interval, there is a measurable, i.e., non-zero, probability of ties.
 The virtual surplus maximization mechanism can break these ties arbitrarily or randomly.
 Especially in symmetric environments we will prefer the symmetric tie-breaking rule by, e.g., for single-unit environments, choosing the winner of the tie uniformly at random.

 It is instructive to see exactly what the virtual surplus maximization mechanism does when there are ties in virtual values.
-Figure 3.2 depicts such a virtual valuation function (which corresponds to the ironed virtual value for revenue for the bimodal agent that will be derived subsequently in Section 3.3.5).
-Instantiating the agents' values corresponds to picking points on the horizontal axis.
-The agents' virtual valuations can then be read off the plot.
-The optimal auction assigns the item to the agent with the highest virtual value.
-If there is a tie, it picks a random tied agent to win.
+Figure 3.2 depicts such a virtual valuation function (which corresponds to the ironed virtual value for revenue for the bimodal agent that will be derived subsequently v_1 (b) Non-unique highest virtual value.